James Joyce: Marriage in London

-In 1930, Joyce began thinking of establishing a residence in London once more, primarily to assure that Giorgio, who had just married Helen Fleischmann, would have his inheritance secured under British law.
+In 1930, Joyce began thinking of establishing a residence in London once more, primarily to ensure that Giorgio, who had just married Helen Fleischmann, would have his inheritance secured under British law.
 Joyce moved to London, obtained a long-term lease on a flat, registered on the electoral roll, and became liable for jury service.
-After living together for twenty-seven years, Joyce and Nora got married at the Register Office in Kensington on 4 July 1931.
+After having lived together for 27 years, Joyce and Nora married at the Register Office in Kensington on 4 July 1931.
 Joyce stayed in London for at least six months to establish his residency, but abandoned his flat and returned to Paris later in the year when Lucia showed signs of mental illness.
-He planned to return, but never did and later became disaffected with England.
+He planned to return, but never did, and later became disaffected with England.

 In later years, Joyce lived in Paris but frequently travelled to Switzerland for eye surgery or for treatment for Lucia, who was diagnosed with schizophrenia.
-Lucia was analysed by Carl Jung, who had previously written that Ulysses was similar to schizophrenic writing.
-Jung suggested that she and her father were two people going into a river, except that Joyce was diving and Lucia was falling.
-In spite of Joyce's attempts to help Lucia, she remained permanently institutionalised after his death.
+Lucia was analysed by Jung, who had previously written that Ulysses was similar to schizophrenic writing.
+Jung suggested that she and her father were two people going into a river, with Joyce diving and Lucia falling.
+Despite Joyce's attempts to help Lucia, she remained permanently institutionalised after his death.

-Final return to Zürich
+Final return to Zurich

 In the late 1930s, Joyce became increasingly concerned about the rise of fascism and antisemitism.
-As early as 1938, Joyce was involved in helping a number of Jews escape Nazi persecution.
-After the fall of France in 1940, Joyce and his family fled from Nazi occupation, returning to Zürich a final time.
+In 1938, he helped Jews escape Nazi persecution.
+After the fall of France in 1940, Joyce and his family fled from Nazi occupation, returning to Zurich a final time.